emc2/ansible-stuff/README.md

 * Turn on LCD filtering (almost every monitor is LCD these days)
 * Enable Unicode fonts
 * Disable bitmap fonts

+### General TODOs

+The following are components that are planned for the network:

+* FreeRADIUS configuration, along with a setup for WPA2 Enterprise
+* Logging to the PostgreSQL database
+* DNS with LDAP-based data
+* Kerberized NFSv4 with autofs
+* Jenkins build master and build agent configurations
+* Gitlab OSS